 DO wait 30 days before sealing a new deck.

 After a 30-day period, pour some water on your deck.
-If it beads up, the wood is still too wet to seal, but if the water is absorbed, it’s ready to seal.
-Be sure to apply sealant as soon as the wood is ready; leaving the deck exposed any longer increases the likelihood of both ultraviolet (UV) and moisture damage.
+If it beads up, the wood is still too wet to seal.
+If the water is absorbed, it’s ready to seal.
+Be sure to apply sealant as soon as the wood is ready.
+Leaving the deck exposed any longer increases the likelihood of damage from both ultraviolet (UV) rays and moisture.

 DON’T confuse paint, stain, and sealant.

 Sealant, stain, and paint can all be applied to a deck for different degrees of protection.

 - Sealants are primarily used to protect against moisture damage.
 They contain waterproof or water-repellant properties and have a thicker viscosity than stains.
 While they exist, it’s unusual to find a clear deck sealer with UV protection.
 The reason for this is that unlike stains, sealants often lack the pigmentation that naturally blocks UV rays.

 - Stains are always pigmented—they both add color to the deck and protect against UV damage.
 Even the best deck stain generally offers only moderate moisture protection, but it is still better protection than nothing.